March 13, 2026

 Check NOTAMs (Notices to Air Missions) for your operating area.
 TFRs can appear with short notice for VIP movement, wildfire suppression, or emergency operations.
 Flying in a TFR is a federal violation that can result in certificate action and criminal penalties.

 For weather, the regulatory minimums under Part 107 are 3 statute miles visibility and 500 feet below / 2,000 feet horizontally from clouds.
 In practice, wind is the more common mission-stopper.
-Most consumer and prosumer drones are rated for sustained winds of 20-24 mph.
-Gusts exceeding the drone's maximum wind rating create unacceptable risk of loss of control, and also degrade image quality through motion blur and inconsistent overlap.
+Most consumer and prosumer drones are rated for sustained winds of 20–24 mph.
+Gusts exceeding the drone's maximum wind rating create unacceptable risk of loss of control and also degrade image quality through motion blur and inconsistent overlap — a significant concern for pilots doing aerial mapping work where data precision is critical.

 What Should You Check During the Post-Startup Hover Test?